Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \subsection{Privilege Escalation}

-Privilege Escalation consists of techniques that adversaries use to gain higher-level permissions on a system or network.
+Privilege Escalation consists of techniques that adversaries use to gain higher-level permissions on a system or network and is based on the MITRE ICS Attack Matrix \textit{TA0110}\footnote{https://attack.mitre.org/tactics/TA0110/}.
 Adversaries can often enter and explore a network with unprivileged access but require elevated permissions to follow through on their objectives.
 Techniques that are included within privilege escalation usually involve exploitation of vulnerabilities that allow to take advantage of system weaknesses, misconfigurations, and vulnerabilities.
 Additionally, privilege escalation may be triggered using valid accounts, such as the root in Linux systems, local administrator in Windows systems and user accounts with access to EPES devices that perform critical functionalities.
 These techniques often overlap with Persistence techniques, as OS features that let an adversary persist can execute in an elevated context.
 In particular, privilege escalation techniques include: